Transformational Productivity Assessment

 Quick Changeover Reduces Inventory, Lead Times and Cycle Times While Improving Machine Uptime and Quality for Charter Automotive

-COMPANY PROFILE: COMPANY PROFILE Charter Automotive is a world class Tier 1 and Tier 2 supplier of engineered components for the automotive industry.
+COMPANY PROFILE: Charter Automotive is a world class Tier 1 and Tier 2 supplier of engineered components for the automotive industry.
 The company has its headquarters in Milwaukee, Wisconsin, with worldwide manufacturing, commercial, technical, and distribution facilities to support Original…

 Growing Pains from Exponential Growth Leads to a Holistic Approach to Improve Productivity